TerosTechnology/colibri/README.md

 ```
 - Commands
 ```
--f, --file [path]', Path of the YML file for documenter -e, --edam [path]', Path of the EDAM yml file for documenter -o, --out [type]', Documentation format: md, html --dep, --dep', Include dependency graph in the documentation ['none', 'all', 'only_commented'] --fsm, --fsm', Include finite state machines in the documentation ['none', 'all', 'only_commented'] -s, --signals , Include signals/regs/wires in the documentation ['none', 'all', 'only_commented']
+-f, --file [path], Path of the YML (with EDAM format) file for documenter or CSV.
+Check the documentation for more information
+-o, --out [type], Documentation format: md, html (default: "markdown") --dep, --dep', Include dependency graph in the documentation ['none', 'all', 'only_commented'] --fsm, --fsm', Include finite state machines in the documentation ['none', 'all', 'only_commented'] -s, --signals , Include signals/regs/wires in the documentation ['none', 'all', 'only_commented']